 - Domesticated Dingoes have a life expectancy of 15 years

-Our summary of the Dingo, which in a “nutshell” is that they are magnificent wild animals that should remain free and wild today and not turned into a household pet!
+And there you have, our summary of the Dingo, which, in a “nutshell,” is that they are magnificent wild animals that should remain free and wild today and not be turned into household pets!